Jamesits/docker-dst-server/README.md

 They write their server setup instructions like sh*t, so we made this Docker image to simplify things.

+Please read the whole document before putting your hands on your server.

 ----------

 ## Running